Building Your Pregnancy Support Team Beyond Your Provider

 As a doula, I don’t perform medical procedures or make clinical decisions.
 Instead, I provide:

-One of my favorite parts of being a doula is making families feel less alone and more informed as they move through pregnancy and birth.
+One of my favorite parts of being a doula is helping families feel less alone and more informed as they move through pregnancy and birth.
+My goal is not to take over your experience, but to walk alongside you to help you feel empowered every step of the way.

 Postpartum Doula